phpDocumentor/phpDocumentor/docs/getting-started/installing.rst

 Using Docker
 ~~~~~~~~~~~~

-Although not an actual installation method: the easiest method to use phpDocumentor, if you have Docker installed, is to
+Although not an actual installation method; the easiest method to use phpDocumentor, if you have Docker installed, is to
 use our `Docker image`_.
 The Docker image comes with all dependencies pre-installed so that you do not have to install
 these locally.